Like Your Mother, I appreciate a technically competent manager.

 sense of urgency".
 Rather than taking the time to properly abstract the

-design, he crudely cut n pasted 30 new classes from an existing one.
+design, he crudely cut n pasted thirty new classes from an existing one.

-Now these 30 classes were all identical, except for one line of code.
+Now these thirty classes were identical, except for one line of code!!

 Of course his code never contained any useful comments because these take time.